Eliastik/page-shadow/ROADMAP.md

 * [ ] (Important) Update to Manifest v3 (check manifestv3 branch)
 * [ ] Comment the code: doc for methode/functions
-* [ ] Several "shades" of background color for the themes?
+* [ ] Several "shades" of background color for the themes? -> detect element with lightness < 0.05 (use existing hsl code)
 * [ ] Simplify code applying Shadow Roots styles?
 * [ ] No longer rely on classes for styling (filter rules and background detection) -> auto generation of a CSS style sheet? (see https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions/API/tabs/insertCSS)
 * [ ] Filters: UI to report a website problem